mugelstad/interactive-baking/README.md

 Upload the folder labled MultiTaction_surface to the computer attached to the MT Surface.
 Using a Windows computer, double click the run.bat file to run our program.
 On a Mac, this must be run through the command line.
 Use the two codes as sensors on the MT Surface and place them where it says "Place Bowl Here" and "Place Measuring Cup Here".

 ## Happy Bowl
 Upload the folder labled happy_bowl to the computer attached to the sewable arduino.
 Configure the path to the HX711 folder on your computer to attach the weight sensor capabilites.
-Upload the hapyBowl.ino code to the sewable arduino with the bowl on the weight sensor.
+Upload the happyBowl.ino code to the sewable arduino with the bowl on the weight sensor.
 Add ingredients to the bowl when prompted.

 ## Singing Whisk
 Upload the folder labeled accelerometer_whisk to the computer attached to the arduino and upload the accelerometer.ino code to the arduino.
+Pick up the whisk and start to turn it.

 ## Liquid Sensor Measuring Cup
 Upload the folder labeled liquid_sensor to the computer attached to the arduino and upload the liquid_sensor.ino code to the arduino.
+Fill the measuring cup with liquid until you see it light up and feel/hear it buzz.